USER-4w4i5/Semester---Notes/OS/OS Quick Notes 2, 2023.md

     - Threads within the same process are created using the `clone` system call.
     - Each thread has its own stack, registers, and program counter, but they share memory resources, making communication and data sharing efficient.
 ## 4.7 MAC OSX GCD (Grand Central Dispatch)

+- **Introduction:**
+    - Grand Central Dispatch (GCD) is a powerful and efficient API provided by macOS and iOS for managing concurrent and parallel execution of tasks.
+    - GCD simplifies the development of multithreaded applications by providing a high-level and easy-to-use interface for managing threads, queues, and synchronization.
+- **Key Concepts:**
+    - GCD introduces several key concepts:
+        - **Dispatch Queues:** Queues are used to manage the execution of tasks.
+GCD offers two types of queues:
+            - **Serial Queues:** Tasks are executed one at a time in the order they are added to the queue.
+            - **Concurrent Queues:** Tasks are executed concurrently, allowing multiple tasks to run in parallel.
+        - **Blocks:** GCD tasks are typically defined as blocks of code.
+These blocks are closures that encapsulate a unit of work.
+        - **Dispatch Groups:** Dispatch groups are used to track the completion of multiple tasks and synchronize their results.
+- **Main Benefits:**
+    - GCD abstracts the complexities of thread management, making it easier to write concurrent code without worrying about low-level details.
+    - It improves performance by efficiently utilizing available CPU cores, even on multi-core systems.
+    - GCD automatically scales the number of threads based on the available CPU resources and workload.
+- **Use Cases:**
+    - GCD is commonly used for parallelizing tasks in macOS and iOS applications, such as:
+        - Background tasks like file I/O and network operations.
+        - Implementing responsive and concurrent user interfaces.
+        - Multithreaded rendering and image processing.
+- **Error Handling:**
+    - GCD provides mechanisms for error handling and ensures that exceptions and crashes do not compromise the entire application.